twoodford/m3-realtime-control/README.md

 This FPGA code is designed to be loaded onto a CmodA7 FPGA module.
 For further information about the hardware designs, see [m3.ucsd.edu](http://m3.ucsd.edu).

+The Matlab code and FPGA bit files are licensed under the Creative Commons BY-NC-SA license given in LICENSE-CC.txt.

 For now, we are only distributing a bit file for the FPGA.
 The full source code is coming soon, once we determine our licensing.

 ## PC Control Interface